|Nutrition Facts (per serving)|

 If you find yourself in Turkey, or just enjoying the atmosphere in a Turkish restaurant, you're basically guaranteed to encounter a dip called cacik.
 Likewise, when you travel to Greece or to your favorite Greek restaurant, a similar dish called tzatziki will be presented.
 Whatever it's called wherever you happen to find yourself, you should definitely try it.

-In the Middle East you will frequently find plain yogurt and cucumber mixtures on all the hotel breakfast buffets.
+In the Middle East, you will frequently find plain yogurt and cucumber mixtures on all the hotel breakfast buffets.
 It's cool and crisp and perfect for summer in a hot climate.
-Back proper tzatziki sauces, with grated cucumbers, garlic and lots of fresh dill, are served in restaurants as appetizers or alongside chicken dishes.
+Proper tzatziki sauces, with grated cucumbers, garlic and lots of fresh dills are served in restaurants as appetizers or alongside chicken dishes.

 In a mixing bowl, combine the grated cucumbers and minced garlic.
 Add salt to taste.

 Mix in the yogurt with a wooden spoon, and transfer to a serving bowl.

 Garnish with the mint or dill, and drizzle olive oil on top.
 Serve immediately or cover with plastic wrap and refrigerate.